 All flagged items will be reviewed so that the appropriate action is taken.
 Users are always notified when their media is moved, removed, or, in extreme circumstances, their account suspended or banned.
 Be aware that no immediate action will take place until we've had a chance to review the item in question.(return to top)

 For our promotional competitions, artists also have the chance to win great prizes like performance slots at music festivals, reviews in major publications and so much more, depending on the competitions and special promotions running during a given month.
 Check here for a list of current prize opportunities.
-Please note that it may take up to six months to award prizes.
 For our promotional competitions, the winners are ultimately decided upon by our sponsor partners.
 In these cases, the winner will be put in contact with the partner for fulfillment.

 The "What's Hot" list is comprised of songs that have had the most success on the OurStage charts.
 All songs and artists listed under "What's Hot" have performed consistently well in their respective channels during the last year.(return to top)

 Depending on the intensity of the battles, the rankings can change constantly.
 However, it can take up to 35 minutes to update the rankings.(return to top)